holmisen/glbrix/README.md

 # GLBRIX

-This program is an editor for 3-dimensional bricks.
+This program is an editor for models built by 3-dimensional primitives (bricks).
 The bricks are inspired by LEGO bricks, but the aim of this project is not to be an editor for such bricks in particular.

 For now it is in prototype stage, so it is very much under construction.